So, what are effective study strategies for long-term learning?

 Your brain works better when you are rested, hydrated, and nourished.
 Though it might seem effective to push through without taking a break and stay up studying all night (see the page on strategies that don’t work), it won’t help you in the long run.
 Instead, develop a study plan, eat a good meal, and have a bottle of water nearby when you take your exam.
 You will learn and understand the material better if you have a plan – and you will probably need to this information for the next prelim anyway!

-Tip: Bruno knows, sleeping with your books under your pillow can help with learning!
-How does this work, you might wonder?
+Tip: Piper knows that sleeping with your books under your pillow can help with learning!
+How does this magic work, you might wonder?
 Though the information in your book won’t travel via osmosis to your brain through the pillow, you will get sleep which improves your long-term learning!
 Sleep and a good study plan are a great study strategy combo!

 1 Agarwal, P. K. (2020).
 Retrieval Practice: A Powerful Strategy for Learning – Retrieval Practice.
 Unleash the Science of Learning.
 Retrieved from https://www.retrievalpractice.org/retrievalpractice.